Learnability Window in Gated Recurrent Neural Networks: Learnability under heavy-tailed fluctuations

 so that the lag-$\ell$ contribution reduces to the weighted sum $\sum_{q=1}^{H}\mu^{(q)}_{t,\ell}\,\zeta^{(q)}_{t,\ell}$.

-Because the same realization of $w$ is used for all models and training runs, differences in detectability across architectures reflect differences in temporal credit assignment and gradient transport, rather than artifacts of the projection itself.
+Because the same realization of $w$ is used for all models and training runs, differences in detectability across architectures reflect differences in the matched statistics, rather than artifacts of the projection itself.
 Moreover, since $w$ is drawn uniformly from the unit sphere, its distribution is rotationally invariant.
-As a result, the projection $\langle B^{(q)}_{t,\ell}(\theta),\,w\rangle$ provides an unbiased random probe of the typical magnitude and relative alignment of the neuronwise parameter-sensitivity directions, without privileging any fixed parameter direction.
+As a result, the projection $\langle B^{(q)}_{\ell}(\theta),\,w\rangle$ provides an unbiased random probe of the typical magnitude and relative alignment of the neuronwise parameter-sensitivity directions, without privileging any fixed parameter direction.
+Using the same realization of $w$ across models and training runs therefore yields a consistent comparative diagnostic of norm and alignment structure, without requiring that a single scalar projection exactly preserve the signal-to-noise ratio of the full gradient.
+Appendix~\ref{app:alpha_chain_validation} validates this choice empirically and develops the multi-projection extension that underlies the aggregation procedure used in the experiments.

 The scalar variables $\zeta^{(q)}_{t,\ell}$ quantify how the transported gradient components associated with neuron~$q$ align, through the parameter Jacobian, with the fixed readout direction $w$.
 The effective learning rates $\mu^{(q)}_{t,\ell}$ weight these alignment terms and thus govern how strongly each lag influences parameter updates.